ameuret/m2config/README.md

 A few features that you may miss if your needs go beyond mine:

-  - MIME types are not handled (trivial to add, just ask)
+  - [x] MIME types are not handled (trivial to add, just ask)
+  - [ ] Support forcing redefinition of existing extension in MimeType
-  - Multiple DBs in same process
+  - [ ] Multiple DBs in same process (must use Sequel's sharding support)
-  - A DSL-like syntax (likely to improve readability in complex setups)
+  - [ ] A DSL-like syntax (likely to improve readability in complex setups)
-  - Declare proper associations
+  - [ ] Declare proper associations
-  - Cleanup / consolidate DB (delete unreferenced entries)
+  - [ ] Cleanup / consolidate DB (delete unreferenced entries)